An open API service indexing awesome lists of open source software.

 ```

-Once integrated, jump will automatically monitor directory changes and start
+Once integrated, Jump will automatically monitor directory changes and start

 building an internal database.

-### But `j` is not my favourite letter!
+### But `j` is not my favorite letter!

 This is fine, you can bind jump to `z` with the following integration command: